-Fig. 10.
-The Halberstadt Diptych, Rome, Fifth Century AD
+Figure 10: The Halberstadt Diptych, Rome, Fifth Century AD

 which imply its advantage in terms of weaponry and quantity over the Jewish army.
 In both the middle and bottom registers, the relations between the groups change.
 Instead of the horizontal